Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 Then I realized: I do NOT live on an off-grid cabin with a wood stove as my heat source.
 These things needed to be taken into account.

-My house likely has a higher humidity, for one.
+My house likely has higher humidity, for one.
 And second, after using my digital thermometer, I learned my kitchen temp was right around 68 degrees most of the time.

 If I had a wood stove, my kitchen might run a little warmer in the winter.